TheOdinProject/curriculum/javascript/react-js/lifecycle-methods.md

 - Remove event listeners
 - Cancelling network requests
+- Other cleanup routines

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
-1. Read [this](https://programmingwithmosh.com/javascript/react-lifecycle-methods/) article for a great overview over lifecycle methods in React
+1. Read [this article](https://programmingwithmosh.com/javascript/react-lifecycle-methods/) for a great overview of lifecycle methods in React.
-2. The React official documentations is also always a good source, it's well structured.
-In [this](https://reactjs.org/docs/react-component.html) article you can read more about lifecycle methods if you feel not secure yet.
+2. The React documentation is always a good source as it's well structured.
+In [this article](https://reactjs.org/docs/react-component.html) you can read more about lifecycle methods from the people who made it!
-3. Code along with [this](https://www.youtube.com/watch?v=m_mtV4YaI8c) video, it gives you a practical example about how those methods work and when React calls them.
+3. Code along with [this video](https://www.youtube.com/watch?v=m_mtV4YaI8c), it gives you a practical examples about how those methods work and when React calls them.
 </div>

 ### Additional Resources